Kyle Isbel Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.79).
+- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.73).

 - Braves pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in the league.

-- Elder (1-0) gets the start for the Braves, his third of the season.
+- Wright (0-0) takes the mound for the Braves to make his second start of the season.

-- His last appearance came on Monday against the Cincinnati Reds, when the righty tossed 6 1/3 scoreless innings while allowing six hits.
+- His last time out was on Tuesday against the Cincinnati Reds, when the righty threw three innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.